-Pursuant to the employment agreements, each of Dr. Taylor, Mr. Morl and Dr. Flynn will be subject to standard confidentiality and nondisclosure, assignment of intellectual property work product and post-termination noncompetition and non-solicitation of employees, consultants and customers covenants.
+Pursuant to the employment agreements, each of Dr. Taylor, Mr. D. Martin and Mr. Kelly are subject to standard confidentiality and nondisclosure, assignment of intellectual property work product and post-termination noncompetition and non-solicitation of employees, consultants and customers covenants.